RosettaCommons/documentation/application_documentation/carbohydrates/WorkingWithGlycans.md

 ## See Also

 ### Apps
-* [[GlycanRelax]] - Model glycan trees using known carbohydrate information.
-Works for full denovo modeling or refinement.
 * [[GlycanInfo]] - Get information on all glycan trees within a pose
 * [[GlycanClashCheck]] - Obtain data on model clashes with and between glycans, or between glycans and other protein chains.

 ### RosettaScript Components
-* [[GlycanRelaxMover]] - Model glycan trees using known carbohydrate information.
+* [[GlycanTreeModeler]] - Model glycan trees using known carbohydrate information.
 Works for full denovo modeling or refinement.
 * [[SimpleGlycosylateMover]] - Glycosylate poses with glycan trees.
-* [[GlycanTreeSelector]] - Select individual glcyan trees or all of them
 * [[GlycanResidueSelector]] - Select specific residues of each glycan tree of interest.
 * [[LinkageConformerMover|mover_LinkageConformerMover_type]]